apache/flagon/site/_docs/useralejs/dataschema.md

  * which meta data UserALE.js attaches to logs, for context:
  * different types of UserALE.js logs, and their usage.

-##UserALE.js Logs
+## UserALE.js Logs

-UserALE.js logs, by default, contain a lot more data than you might be used to from other business analytics products.
+UserALE.js logs, by default, contain a lot more data than other business analytics products because it is powerful enough for *workflow analysis*.
-The reason for this is simple: business analytics are best suited for click-through analytics (e.g., funnel analysis), however, UserALE.js is powerful enough for *workflow analysis*.

 Workflow analysis is about understanding the complex interdependency between elements and behaviors within and across pages.
-Workflow analysis at this level is really crucial for understanding how people think about the information on your site or app, understanding efficiency in information discovery, and for gauging how novices explore pages compared to experts/or superusers.
+Workflow analysis at this level is really crucial for understanding:
+* how people think about the information on your site or app
+* understanding efficiency in information discovery
+* and for gauging how novices explore pages compared to experts or superusers.

-In order to do workflow analysis, and support business analytics, you need a very granular way of looking at user interactions with page elements.
-Below, we'll walk you through some of that data and what it looks like so that you're comfortable using it and modifying it.
+In order to do workflow analysis, UserALE.js generates granular data about interactions with page elements.

-This is a pretty standard UserALE.js log from our [example test utility](https://github.com/apache/incubator-flagon-useralejs/blob/master/example/index.html):
+This is a standard UserALE.js log from our [example test utility](https://github.com/apache/incubator-flagon-useralejs/blob/master/example/index.html):

 ```html
     "microTime": 0.185,